nopara73/ZeroLink/README.md

 #### Lowering denomination

-By calculating our metrics the Tumbler denomination of 1btc was assumed.
+By calculating our metrics the Tumbler denomination of one bitcoin was assumed.
 Lowering this does not affect the Attack Costs, it only affects the Initial Bitcoin Requirements.

 #### Dependence on high Bitcoin transaction fees